 - Financial Power of Attorney

-While the costs can vary from attorney to attorney and from city to city, the process isn’t costly; an individual may spend $1,000-$2,000 (depends on a few factors, but that should be a fair range), which is well worth it when it comes to your peace of mind.
+While the costs can vary from attorney to attorney and from city to city, the process isn’t costly; an individual may spend $1,000-$2,000 (depending on a few factors, but that should be a fair range), which is well worth it when it comes to your peace of mind.

 Putting It All Together

-Proper insurance coverage is a critical component in any solid financial plan.
+Proper insurance coverage is a critical component of any solid financial plan.
 While it may not seem as urgent as paying down debt or saving for retirement, comprehensive insurance coverage can help protect you and your family in the event of the unexpected.

 When shopping for insurance coverage, evaluate all of your options before making a decision.
 You shouldn’t take advice from a “financial planner” who may be an insurance salesperson hiding behind a misleading title.
 How will you know the difference?
 Look for insurance advice from a fee-only fiduciary advisor, so you can be confident their recommendations aren’t tied to a commission check.